storj/storj/cmd/gw/README.md

 First make an identity:
 ```
-go install storj.io/storj/cmd/gw
+go install storj.io/storj/cmd/uplink
-gw setup
+uplink setup
 ```

-You can edit `~/.storj/gw/config.yaml` to your liking.
+You can edit `~/.storj/uplink/config.yaml` to your liking.
 Then run it!

 ```
-gw run
+uplink run
 ```